Sweet Cheese Pies. Easy Desserts from Mom’s Recipe Book

 In Medieval Europe, the pies were the favourite dessert of pilgrims and royal heads equally.
 The latter would have them filled with peacock meat because they could afford it!

-The sweet folded pies made it to the Americas at the same time with the great adventurers who remained in history as the discoverers of the New World (that turned out not to be India, which they were looking for).
-In fact, the said world had been there for quite a while and was doing just fine.
+The sweet folded pies made it to the Americas simultaneously with the great adventurers who remained in history as the discoverers of the New World (that turned out not to be India, which they were looking for).
+In fact, the said “new” world had been there for quite a while and was doing just fine.

 That is until some intrepid Europeans sponsored by potent kings and queens eager to grab more riches stumbled upon and accidentally “discovered“ it.
 The rest is history, the gift of smallpox and cholera the Europeans bestowed upon the unvaccinated prehistoric civilisations of America set the New World on the road to becoming what it is today.